adavarski/kubeadm-hcloud-ubuntu/README.md

-# Terraform Kubernetes on Hetzner Cloud
+# Terraform Kubernetes on Hetzner Cloud using kubeadm

 This repository helps us to setup an opionated Kubernetes Cluster with [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/) on [Hetzner Cloud](https://www.hetzner.com/cloud).